Philip Quinton: Club career

 On January 11, 2022, Quinton was selected 25th overall in the 2022 MLS SuperDraft by Columbus Crew, who traded $50,000 of General Allocation Money to acquire the pick from Real Salt Lake.
 On March 17, 2022, Quinton signed a professional deal with MLS Next Pro side Columbus Crew 2 ahead of their inaugural season.
 On April 19, 2022, Quinton signed a short-team deal with Columbus' Major League Soccer team ahead of their Lamar Hunt U.S. Open Cup fixture against Detroit City, where he appeared on the bench.
 Following the 2022 season, he was released by Columbus.
 However, in February 2023, Quinton re-signed with Columbus Crew on an MLS contract.

+Quinton scored his first professional goal on March 25, 2023, in a 6–1 victory versus Atlanta United.

+On April 19, 2024, Quinton was traded to Real Salt Lake in exchange for a deal worth up to $200,000 in General Allocation Money.

+Personal life

+Quinton's older brother Pieter is an Olympic rower and won a bronze medal in the Men's Eight for Team USA at the 2024 Summer Olympics.